joeornstein/POLS-7012/README.md

 # POLS-7012
-POLS 7012: Introduction to Political Methodology
+A code repository for POLS 7012: Introduction to Political Methodology.